 5. Fights Diabetes

-Dandelion tea can help fight diabetes as it stimulates insulin production in the pancreas and helps maintain low blood sugar levels.
-According to studies, the anti-diabetic properties of dandelions are ascribed to bioactive chemical components, such as chicoric acid and sesquiterpene lactones.
-Due to its anti-hyperglycemic, anti-oxidative, and anti-inflammatory properties, it has also been used to manage diabetes.
+Dandelion tea may help stimulate insulin production and maintain lower blood sugar levels.
+According to research, the anti-diabetic properties appear to come from bioactive components including chicoric acid and sesquiterpene lactones — compounds with anti-hyperglycemic, anti-oxidative, and anti-inflammatory properties.

 6. High In Fiber